Grow your business by using LinkedIn as a sales tool! Find out how.

 Imagine these numbers for the entire month!
 Now there are 120 people to address.

-It may sound impossible to track so many conversations but luckily there’s a solution.
-Growth-X offers an automation tool to generate leads making it perfect for prospecting on Linkedin.
+It may sound impossible to track so many conversations, but luckily, there’s a solution.
+Growth-X offers an automation tool to generate leads, making it perfect for prospecting on LinkedIn.

-Set up a campaign with surgical measurement, prepare an AB test with your messages, and try them out.
+Set up a LinkedIn campaign with surgical measurement, prepare an AB test with your messages, and try them out.

 With Growth-X, you will not only be prospecting on Linkedin you will also learn about the kind of people that the business needs.
 Because many times we think we know who needs our services or products but on the run, we learn from experience and find out there are several groups of consumers and professionals that are in need of us, only that we haven’t thought about them.